Chaturvediiii/StockDashboard/README.md

 ## Introduction

 StockTracker is a web platform developed with React and styled using Tailwind CSS.
 It offers daily updated stock information for a wide range of companies worldwide.
 Whether you're an investor or simply curious about the financial markets, StockTracker provides you with a responsive and user-friendly interface to explore and analyze stock data.
-You can search for companies you are interested in and can view there updates.
+You can search for companies you are interested in and can view their updates.

 ## Features